pfatemi7/LoRa-RxTx/README.md

 ### Pin Connections

 - **LoRa Module**: Integrated on Heltec board
-  - CS Pin: GPIO 8
-  - RST Pin: GPIO 12
-  - BUSY Pin: GPIO 13
-  - DIO1 Pin: GPIO 14
+  - DIO1 Pin: Used for RX interrupt callback
 - **OLED Display**: Integrated (used for status display)

 ## 💻 Software Requirements